wahlfeld/dotfiles/README.md

 `./setup`

-Note: You may have to run it a couple times because xcode and ohmyzsh will end the script
+Note: You may need to restart your Mac in order for the terminal font to work correctly.

-## todo
+## Todo

-* fix iterm prefs in script
-* fix font installer
+* Fix issue where installer stops after brew installs
-* fix iterm fonts
+* iTerm2 preferences include my name instead of $HOME